ratt-ru/CubiCal/README.md

 * Create and activate a virtualenv as described below.
 * Clone the repository and switch to the _installable_ branch.
-* To install all requirements NOT including montblanc:
+* To install all requirements EXCLUDING montblanc:

 ```
    $ pip install -r phd_code/requirements.txt